jhc0825/Stock-Prediction-Using-Social-Media-Data/midterm_report.md

   <img src = "/Plots/plots2.png">
 </p>

 In addition, we wanted to examine the relationship between daily returns and the daily counts of each social media posts.
 First, as shown in the hisogram below, the daily return of a stock price mostly ranges from -5% to 5%.
 Next, We hypothesized that if there are more posts on social media, the absolute value of the daily returns would increase under the assumption that when a stock price changes greatly, people would talk about it more.
-However, as shown in the plots below, the red and ble point are disperesed in a disordered fashion, indicating taht classifying a positive return and a negative return only using the post counts seems to be nearly impossible at this stage; neither for classifying absolute value of daily returns.
+However, as shown in the plots below, the red and ble point are disperesed in a disordered fashion, indicating that classifying a positive return and a negative return only using the post counts seems to be nearly impossible at this stage; neither for classifying absolute value of daily returns.

 <p align = "center">
   <img src = "/Plots/download-6.png">